 [NOTE: SAUERKRAUT had not worked for anyone until recently - one person improved with a homemade sauerkraut, and several people with a sauerkraut made with garlic.
 Some researchers feel that it's the garlic in kimchi that encourages L. sakei growth, and sauerkraut typically doesn't contain garlic.]

 People have reported success using it mixed with bottled water (dabbing, smearing, spooning a little in nostrils), or swishing it dry in the mouth.
-I’ve been a consultant with Lacto Health on this product and have been testing and using this product successfully for over a year (self-experimentation!).
+I’ve been a consultant with Lanto Health on this product and have been testing and using this product successfully for over a year (self-experimentation!).

 FROZEN LACTOBACILLUS SAKEI PRODUCTS – While other frozen L. sakei products are now appearing, the main L. sakei products available in many countries throughout the world are various frozen sausage starter cultures.
 All L. sakei products needing to be kept frozen are generally reliable and effective for sinusitis treatment.
 They should only be used when needed.
 But negatives with all frozen L. sakei products are that they must be kept frozen, they don’t hold up well once the package is opened, and they can easily die off during shipping.

 Sausage starter cultures include BACTOFERM F-RM-52 (many countries, made by Chr.
 Hansen), PRIMAL SK NATUR 50 (Europe, made by Van Hees), and BITEC LS-25 (Europe, made by Frusarum).
 Note that these starter cultures contain 2 types of bacteria (L. sakei and Staphylococcus carnosus) – little is known about S. carnosus, but it is considered non-pathogenic, and no one has reported negative effects from it.
-B-2, which is only L. sakei (made by Chr Hansen), is available in New Zealand and Bulgaria (but may ship elsewhere).
+B-2, which is only L. sakei (made by Chr Hansen), is available in New Zealand and some EU countries.
 The starter culture BACTOFERM SM 160 (L. sakei, Staphylococcus carnosus and Debaryomyces hansenii) has also been used successfully for chronic sinusitis.
 But one should be very cautious because while the third bacteria is considered non-pathogenic, is common in food products, is used commercially to make B12 - it is a yeast species (fungi).
 One study says it secretes toxins capable of killing other yeasts.